-Here is a weapons quick reference PDF.
+Here is a weapons quick reference PDF (see downloads page).
 Some properties are also keyed to training and mastery (as described in the recently posted warrior class).
 When I used these rules in person, I found it invaluable to have everything on a single, easy to reference piece of paper.

 For ease of reference, I have also included the rules contained in the PDF below.